vegaluisjose/cse548-18sp-hw/hw0/README.md

 ## Environment setup

-If you have not setup the Docker image please read [this](https://github.com/vegaluisjose/cse548-hw/tree/master/setup)
+If you have not built the Docker image please read [this](https://github.com/vegaluisjose/cse548-hw/tree/master/setup)

 ## Run simulation